Keep it all in the family when you sell real estate to a family member.

 Congratulations!
-What comes next is the legal part.
+Now comes the legal part.

 How to Sell Your Home to a Family Member